hygoh2k/dumbo/README.md

 # Dumbo
-A Web api job scheduler written in C$ .NET CORE
+A Web api job scheduler written in C# .NET CORE
 This application is tested in Windows7 x64 with .NET CORE 2.1

 ## Requirements
-required: .NET Core2.1
+required for development mode: .NET Core2.1
 optional: Visual Studio 2017